New density programs by the NSW government 2023 & 2024

 “In the DPHI briefing for Canada Bay councillors on 23 July 2024, I asked why this area had been selected, when the traffic in it was so much greater than surrounding alternative areas.
 I mentioned that I had recently witnessed a buildup of cars along George Street stretching from Pomeroy Street nearly to Argonne Street – around 4.5 blocks.

 “The response from DPHI staff was that this area was selected because it was previously selected for PRCUTS.
 There had clearly been no comparison of alternative areas to put the greater density.
-As shown in the documentation, the site was selected before any of the analysis was conducted – site selection was not part of the brief.
+This means that the DPHI statement on selection criteria is wrong.
+And in any case, anybody living anywhere along George Street North Strathfield can tell you that the local constraints make it a worse proposition than other options.

 “This represents a major problem for the area, with intensification of traffic far greater than it would have been if a more suitable site had been chosen.”